sovrynn/ecdo/6-LITERATURE-MEDIA/velikovsky/README.md

 **Page 122: Exodus:** With the end of the Middle Kingdom in Egypt, when the Israelites left that country, the old order of seasons came to an end and a new world age began.
 The Fourth Book of Ezra, which borrows from some earlier sources, refers to the “end of the seasons” in these words: “I sent him [Moses] and led my people out of Egypt, and brought them to Mount Sinai, and held him by me for many days.
 I told him many wondrous things, showed him the secrets of the times, declared to him the end of the seasons.”

+pg 122: The American sources, which speak of a world colored red, of a rain of of fire, world conflagration, new rising mountains, of of frightening portents in the sky, of a twenty-five-year gloom

+123: Length of year changed from 365 to 360 days after Exodus?
+Related to Mayan calendar adjustment around 650 BC: "With the fall of the Middle Kingdom and the Exodus, one of the great world ages came to its end.
+The four quarters of the world were displaced, and neither the orbit nor the poles nor, probably, the direction of rotation remained the same.
+The calendar had to be adjusted anew.
+The astronomical values of the year and the day could not be the same before and after an upheaval in which, as the quoted Papyrus Anastasi IV says, the months were reversed and “the hours disordered.”"

+124: "The fact I hope to be able to establish is that from the fifteenth century to the eighth century before the present era the astronomical year was equal to 360 days; neither before the fifteenth century, nor after the eighth century was the year of this length.
+In a later chapter of this work extensive material will be presented to demonstrate this point."

 ### p1 chapter 6 - volcanic ash (good chapter)

 If the eruption of a single volcano can darken the atmosphere over